oodler577/blags.PERL/markdown/perl-ordinary-time-h2o-update.md

     foreach my $user ( $json_array_ref->all ) {

 thus avoiding the call to `h2o` since the `d2o` rooted out all the `HASH` references buried in `$json_array_ref` and applied `h2o` to them.

+More importantly, this requires no _a priori_ knowledge of the data structure ahead of time.

 # Conclusion